Unfortunately, this time of year can also bring insufferable heat that forces us to crank up the air conditioner and stay indoors.

-While it is possible that your air conditioner may make you sick, it is quite unlikely.
+While it is possible that your air conditioner may make you sick, it's unlikely.

 In fact AC systems are beneficial and sometimes even vital to our health.
-Apart from the heat protection that air conditioners provide, clean air is an obvious benefit.
+Apart from the heat protection that air conditioners provide, healthy indoor air quality and clean air is an obvious benefit.
 If maintained and cleaned regularly, air conditioning systems will help filter out pollen, mold, and pollution from your living environment.

 In a few rare cases the water in air conditioning units have become infected with a bacterium called Legionella which causes Legionnaires' disease in humans.
 While the disease could be quite dangerous, outbreaks seldom occur and the disease is usually treatable.